-- 1. Anyone wishing to express concern about any material in the NPL collection may meet with the Library Director to discuss his/her concern. - 2.
+- 1. Anyone wishing to express concern about any material in the NPL collection may meet with the Library Director to discuss their concern. - 2.
 Any person who wishes to formally challenge the placement of an item in the NPL collection must fill out a Request for Reconsideration of Library Material.
 This form may be obtained in person at the Library.
 The form is also attached to this policy (Appendix B).
 The signed form must be submitted in person at the library. - 3.
+The Director shall notify the Board of Library Trustees that a formal challenge to library materials has been submitted. - 4.
 The Director, in consultation with the appropriate staff member(s), will then re-examine the item in question.
-A decision on the inquiry around the item for inclusion in the Library collection will be made on the basis of the Collection Development Policy. - 4.
+A decision on the inquiry around the item for inclusion in the Library collection will be made on the basis of the Collection Development Policy. - 5.
 The Director's decision may be appealed to the Board of Library Trustees, who shall be the final authority.